 Mitchells & Butlers plc Third Quarter Trading Update

-Sales comparisons are on a 2-year basis, to the same period in FY2019, being the last full pre Covid-19 financial year.
-Current year figures include the benefit of the temporary reduction in the rate of VAT on food and non-alcoholic drink sales.
+Sales comparisons are on a three-year basis, to the same period in FY 2019, the last full financial year before Covid-19.

 Phil Urban, Chief Executive, commented: